-Around the world, lockdowns are easing and countries are lifting their border restrictions.
-People from the UK are already free to enter countries like Italy and France, and return home, without facing a 14-day quarantine, but despite that, a lot of people have decided to swerve overseas travel altogether this year.
+Around the world, travel rules and border restrictions continue to change.
+People from the UK are currently free to enter some countries like Greece, and return home, without facing a 14-day quarantine, but despite that, a lot of people have decided to swerve overseas travel altogether this year.

 So are holidays in Scotland allowed right now?
 Yes, holidays in the UK were given the green light in July.